DataDog/the-monitor/metric-graphs-101/metric_graphs_101_summary_graphs.md

 ## Single-value summaries

 Single-value summaries display the current value of a given metric query, with conditional formatting (such as a green/yellow/red background) to convey whether or not the value is in the expected range.
 The value displayed by a single-value summary need not represent an instantaneous measurement.
 The widget can display the latest value reported, or an aggregate computed from all query values across the time window.
+These visualizations provide a narrow but unambiguous window into your infrastructure.

 [![Host count widget][single-annotated]][single-annotated]